 Both P2Pbuyer and P2Pseller services implement the P2PConnectionListener interface and register themselves on the P2PConnectionManager interface.
 Both services also use a buyer or seller specific Peer implementation to exchange data with the other device.

-The P2PSellerCallback and P2PBuyerCallback interfaces are implemented by the corresponding Android Dialogs and their callback methods are invoked by the service instance in case of connection specific updates or errors or directly by the peer instance in case of data related updates (when profile or contract related data is requested or has been received or when communication errors occur).
+The P2PSellerCallback and P2PBuyerCallback interfaces are implemented by the corresponding Android Dialogs and their callback methods are invoked by the service instance in case of connection specific updates or

 Listing 1.6: The P2PSellerCallback and P2PBuyerCallback interfaces